StereoKit/StereoKit/docs/Pages/Reference/UI/Text.md

 ```
 Displays a large chunk of text on the current layout.
 This can include new lines and spaces, and will properly wrap
 once it fills the entire layout!
+Text uses the UI's current font
+settings, which can be changed with UI.Push/PopTextStyle.
 </div>

 |  |  |